exoplatform/exo-documentation/docs/GettingStarted.rst

 |image158|

-.. note:: The |image157| button is grey and unclickable until the mandatory fields *title* and *content* are filled.
+.. note:: The post button is grey and unclickable until the mandatory fields *title* and *content* are filled.

 You can access the content of the article either by clicking on its title or by clicking on "read more".